Welcome to Montréal – Graduate Student Version

 Les Tam-Tams du Mont Royal: Every Sunday afternoon, cost: free.
 This free festival takes place on Sundays, near the monument to Sir George-Étienne Cartier and in Mount Royal Park’s surrounding green spaces.
 A colourful gathering of drummers, dancers, vendors, and their admiring audiences.

-Montréal Museum of Fine Arts, 1380 Rue Sherbrooke O, Montréal, QC H3G 1J5, cost: Ages 31 and up: $15, Ages 13-30: Free.
+Montréal Museum of Fine Arts, 1380 Rue Sherbrooke O, cost: Ages 31 and up: $15, Ages 13-30: free.
 It is Montréal’s largest museum and is amongst the most prominent in Canada.
 The museum is located on the historic Golden Square Mile stretch of Sherbrooke Street.

-McGill University, 845 Rue Sherbrooke O, Montréal, QC H3A 0G4, cost: free, McGill’s main campus is situated in downtown Montréal at the foot of Mount Royal.
+McGill University, 845 Rue Sherbrooke O, cost: free.
+McGill’s main campus is situated in downtown Montréal at the foot of Mount Royal.
 The community immediately east of University Street and south of Pine Avenue is known as the McGill Ghetto, where a large number of students reside.

-Biodome, 4777 Avenue Pierre-De Coubertin, Montréal, QC H1V 1B3, cost: $20.25, The Montréal Biodome is a facility located at Olympic Park in the Montréal neighbourhood of Mercier–Hochelaga-Maisonneuve that allows visitors to walk through replicas of four ecosystems found in the Americas.
+Biodome, 4777 Avenue Pierre-De Coubertin, cost: $20.25.
+The Montréal Biodome is a facility located at Olympic Park in the Montréal neighbourhood of Mercier–Hochelaga-Maisonneuve that allows visitors to walk through replicas of four ecosystems found in the Americas.

-Mount Royal Cemetery, 1297 Chemin de la Foret, Outremont, QC, H2V 2P9, cost: free.
+Mount Royal Cemetery, 1297 Chemin de la Foret, cost: free.
 You may ask: ‘Why would I want to visit a cemetery?’
 The answer is, established in 1852, it’s a history lesson amongst majestic monuments, obelisks, and statues.
-The beautiful landscape and grounds management resulted in Mount Royal Cemetery begin designated a National historic site.
+The beautiful landscape and grounds management resulted in Mount Royal Cemetery being designated a National historic site.
 It is a wonderful place to contemplate and relax.

-Clock Tower Beach, 351 Avenue Laurier E, Montréal, QC H2T 1G7, cost: $2, The Old Port of Montréal’s urban beach offers a vacation atmosphere with its fine sand, chairs, parasols and refreshing mist.
+Clock Tower Beach, 351 Avenue Laurier E, cost: $2.
+The Old Port of Montréal’s urban beach offers a vacation atmosphere with its fine sand, chairs, parasols and refreshing mist.
 There is also the bar L’Horloge, where you can meet with friends over a drink and a bite late into the evening.

 Cité Mémoire, every night at the Clock Tower Quay and the Bonsecours Island, Cost: free.
 Discover two nocturnal scenes from Cité Mémoire in the Old Port.
 Loosely based on the history of Montréal, first-hand accounts of how the city has evolved over the course of history.
 With a touch of poetry and playfulness, over twenty scenes are brought to life through words, images, and music.
 Simply download the free Montréal en Histoires application to enjoy the sights and sounds.